ZeroGravity-82/lw-will/README.md

-# Last Wishes - 'Will' bounded context
+# Last Wishes Will

 An example of a hexagonal architecture project.
-It implements the 'Will' bounded context of the Last Wishes application.
+It implements the Will bounded context of the Last Wishes application.

 Quickstart